-When she’s not obsessing over her stories, she reads everything she can get her hands on, builds her hoard of Georgette Heyer books, and drools over delicious orc artwork (find her faves on Facebook at Finley Fenn Readers’ Den).
+When she’s not obsessing over her stories, she reads everything she can get her hands on, and drools over delicious orc artwork (find her faves on Facebook at Finley Fenn Readers’ Den).
 She lives in Canada with her beloved family, including her own cranky-but-sexy husband, and her cranky-and-hungry dog.

 Q&A WITH FINLEY

 These are all questions I’ve been asked at some time or another, some as part of Romantically Inclined Reviews’ awesome article here.
 If you have more questions, I’d love to hear them!
 Just fire me a note at email@example.com.

 For me, books have always been about escaping into another world… ideally one that doesn’t include any glaring reminders of one’s all-too-human ex, ha!
 I love that orcs are so removed from our own reality, while also giving us so many opportunities to explore perennial themes like acceptance, desire, forgiveness, and growth.
 Also, huge, scarred, scary monsters are just really hot, right?! 😉

 What’s coming next in the Orc Sworn series?